Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 4. They Have Had A Bad Dream Or Are Scared Of The Dark

-It is common for children around the ages of 2-3 years to develop night terrors, have bad dreams or become scared of the dark.
+It is common for children around the ages of 2-3 years to develop night terrors, have bad dreams, become scared of the dark or develop separation anxiety.

 This will often coincide with moving to a bed and your little one will need comfort and reassurance during this phase.